• Skip to primary navigation

 Kahlua is a well-loved liqueur.
 It's made with Mexican coffee beans, rum, vanilla, and sugar.

-Its velvety texture makes it a great addition to cocktails and desserts.
+Its velvety texture makes it a good addition to cocktails and desserts.

 Kahlua's distinct coffee flavor and hints of chocolate add a yummy twist to drinks.